 No Council Member should speak more than once on any one subject until every other member choosing to speak thereon has spoken.
 Council Members are encouraged to keep their comments concise and succinct; and to limit their general comments on any item to five minutes once any specific questions on the item have been asked and answered.
-No member shall speak for more than five minutes each time he/she has the floor, without the approval of a majority vote to the Council.
 (Also, see Section VII under "Time Limitations")